Overdentures: An examination

 As far back as 1997, a study by Dr D. Wismeijer and colleagues from the Amsterdam Dental School examined the results for 110 patients who had difficulty wearing a lower denture and who were provided with overdentures.
-A high level of patient satisfaction was found.
+An elevated level of patient satisfaction was found.

 A more recent study by Dr SA Alfadda and colleagues from the University of Toronto, found a similar level of satisfaction for 77 patients given implanted-supported mandibular overdentures.

-Wismeijer D1, Van Waas MA, Vermeeren JI, Mulder J, Kalk W.
+Wismeijer D1, Van Waas MA, Vermeeren JI, Mulder J, Calk W.

 International Journal of Oral and Maxillofacial Surgery.
 1997 Aug;26(4):263-7.